Shaheizy Sam

-Shaheizy Sam bin Abdul Samad (born 4 September 1982) is a Malaysian actor, singer, and producer who was known as a young star in the 1990s before rising to fame in the film Bohsia: Jangan Pilih Jalan Hitam in 2009, and Adnan Sempit in the following year.
+Shaheizy Sam bin Abdul Samad (born 4 September 1982) is a Malaysian actor who was known as a young star in the 1990s before rising to fame in the film Bohsia: Jangan Pilih Jalan Hitam in 2009, and Adnan Sempit in the following year.

 Biography

 Family

 Three of his siblings are also involved in the entertainment industry.
 His first brother, Ahmad Shah Al-Jeffry (also known as Jeff), was a member of a 1990s pop group, A to Z. His sister, Zizie Ezette, is an actress with numerous film and TV dramas to her credit.

 Personal life

 Shaheizy Sam married Malaysian actress Syatilla Melvin on 8 February 2016.
-The couple has a son born in 2017.
+The couple has a son born in 2017 and two daughters born in 2019 and 2022.